The studio is based in central London and provides quality piano lessons to all ages and abilities.

 – Yes, I prepare for ABRSM exams and Trinity examination boards.

-Is having a piano necessary?
+Is having a piano at home necessary to learn piano?

 – Depending on the age and goals the answer could be yes or no. It would be helpful for you anyway if you have.
 However, buying a piano is rather expensive considering the fact that you might want to have a trial period at the beginning.
 There are several possibilities such as hiring, hiring with option to buy etc. I would be glad to consult you if necessary.